The Fundamentals

 Temperature and Extraction Speed

 As temperature increases, molecular activity speeds up.
-Water molecules move faster, penetrate coffee particles more quickly, and carry away dissolved compounds more efficiently.
+Water molecules move faster, penetrate coffee particles more quickly, and carry away dissolved compounds more efficiently.3 The diffusion coefficient of water through coffee increases by approximately 2-3% per °C, creating exponential effects across brewing temperature ranges.

 Temperature Zones: